Stash House: Plot

 A few seconds after, Trish enters the house, telling David she and her boyfriend broke up.
 She quickly realizes what is going on, but is killed before she can react.
 Spector then forces David to open the hidden room, but finds it empty.
 Amy then shoots Spector with the shotgun, and they close the door, leaving Spector inside.
 While Amy calls the police, David finds the front door with a bomb, which he does not know how to disarm, and then finds the switch, that can unlock the house, has been broken.
 They remember the tunnel, and try to open it, for Spector jammed the lock.

 Meanwhile, Spector, who was wearing a bulletproof vest, blows up the wall, and goes after the trio.
 The old man tries to run, but is shot in the process.
 The couple is unable to open the tunnel, and as Spector is about to kill them, they hear the police, and Spector makes a new plan.
 He tells David that he will pretend to be Amy's father, while David hides, for he is the criminal.
-He tells David that if David is caught before Spector can flee the country, he will kill Amy.
+He tells David that if he is caught before Spector can flee the country, he will kill Amy.

 David hides, and Spector pretends to be Amy's father.
 The police buy it, but suspect something, when Amy seems to be hiding something.
 The two then see paramedics taking the old man, who is still alive, causing Spector to get distracted a few times.

 Meanwhile, a police officer unjams the lock, and David knocks him out, and escapes through the tunnel, while a few officers pursue him, but he is able to lock them in, and goes after his wife.
 The chief of police asks to interview Amy alone, and right when she leaves Spector's side, she tells the chief to shoot Spector, but instead, he tries to calm her down, causing Spector to kill him.
 David then gets to the scene, and threatens to shoot Spector, causing the other police officers to come, and they shoot David, before he can shoot Spector.

 Spector then drags Amy to the side, and knocks her out, before turning his attention to the old man.
 Amy wakes up, and goes after Spector, and wounds him, before Spector can kill the old man.
 He hits Amy, and is about to kill her but the police get there, and kill Spector.